 Day’s the Legend, and June is the Prodigy.
 His never-ending quest throughout the trilogy is packed with twists and turns.
 Of course, I really liked how certain things that he was accused of were cleared.
 I can’t wait to read Rebel, and find out how the series progresses.

-As there are no pictures of Alex and George, here is the cover of First Class Murder, where we were first introduced to Alex Arcady.
 I do like the Junior Pinkertons, despite them being rivals to the Detective Society, as this introduces a three-way competition into some of the books – between the police, the Junior Pinkertons and the Detective Society.

 I had originally thought of including Tamlin on this list instead of Lucien, but after his actions when he simply didn’t want Feyre to go on a mission?
 No, I’m hoping that there will be an explanation as to why he’s so overly protective over Feyre.